Harsh-248/Book-Inventory/README.md

 ## Communion with the Divine

-For communion with the celestial architects behind this divine creation, beseech the cosmic deities at [Your Name](mailto:your_email@example.com).
+For communion with the celestial architects behind this divine creation, beseech the cosmic deities at [Harish](https://github.com/Harsh-248).